ACINQ/eclair/README.md

-  connect      | nodeId, host, port                                                                     | open a secure connection to a lightning node connect      | uri                                                                                    | open a secure connection to a lightning node open         | nodeId, fundingSatoshis, pushMsat = 0, feerateSatPerByte = ?, channelFlags = 0x01      | open a channel with another lightning node, by default push = 0, feerate for the funding tx targets 6 blocks, and channel is announced peers        |                                                                                        | list existing local peers channels     |                                                                                        | list existing local channels channels     | nodeId                                                                                 | list existing local channels opened with a particular nodeId
+  connect      | nodeId, host, port                                                                     | open a secure connection to a lightning node connect      | uri                                                                                    | open a secure connection to a lightning node open         | nodeId, fundingSatoshis, pushMsat = 0, feerateSatPerByte = ?, channelFlags = 0x01      | open a channel with another lightning node, by default push = 0, feerate for the funding tx targets 6 blocks, and channel is announced updaterelayfee | channelId, feeBaseMsat, feeProportionalMillionths                                    | updates the outgoing fee on this channel peers        |                                                                                        | list existing local peers channels     |                                                                                        | list existing local channels channels     | nodeId                                                                                 | list existing local channels opened with a particular nodeId